2011 Indian Premier League: Format

-Team winning a match will be awarded 2 points.
-The losing team will not receive any points.
-In case of a draw or no result, both teams will be awarded 1 point.
+A team winning a match would be awarded 2 points.
+The losing team would not receive any points.
+In case of a draw or no result, both teams would be awarded 1 point.

-A four-game playoff stage following the Page playoff system is held after the group stage.
-Four games will be played in the playoffs:
+For the first time, replacing the traditional semi-finals and final format, a four-game playoff stage following the Page playoff system was to be held after the group stage.
+Four games were to be played in the playoffs: